Home sales in June fell to the slowest pace since January with near-historic low inventory for sale

 Existing home sales fell 3.3% last month from May to a seasonally adjusted annual rate of 4.16 million, the National Association of Realtors said Thursday.
 That’s slightly below what economists were expecting, according to FactSet, and marks the slowest sales pace since January.

 Sales sank 18.9% compared with June last year.
-That makes it 11 consecutive months of annual sales declines of 20% or more.
 All told, sales are down 23% through the first half of this year.

 The national median sales price fell 0.9% from June last year to $410,200.
 That's the smallest annual decline since March.
 While down from a year earlier, the median sales price rose from the previous month, reaching the second-highest level on records going back to January 1999.